itsjaboyd/cifar100-project/README.md

 # CIFAR-100 Image Classification Project
 Designing, training, and analyzing convolutional, artificial, and random forest networks on the CIFAR-100 image classification dataset.
-This project makes use of TensorFlow and its wrapper TFLearn for training these neural network types.
+This project makes use of TensorFlow and its wrapper TFLearn as well as sklearn for training these neural network types.

 ### Accessing the Dataset
 After researching and experimenting with the official downloadable dataset from